 The Act requires everyone to take all reasonable and practical measures to minimise the biosecurity risks associated with feral pigs under their control.

-of feral pigs on domestic gardens and small crops.
+Pig proof fencing is by far the most effective measure of reducing the impacts of feral pigs on domestic gardens and small crops.

 Property managers should coordinate control activities with neighbours.